Tsunekazu/checkonchain/research_articles/dcr_following_footsteps/decred_following_footsteps.md

 *14-Oct-2019*

-In my opinion, **Decred** is the most promising cryptocurrency project and a sound competitor next to **Bitcoin** in the free market for digital and scarce monetary assets.
-At an absolute mininimum, strong market competition market forces innovation and hardening of the strongest protocols whilst also providing a rational risk hedge during the nascent development of digital money.
+**Decred** is one of the most promising cryptocurrency projects and a sound competitor next to **Bitcoin** in the free market for digital and scarce monetary assets.
+At a mininimum, strong market competition forces innovation and hardening of the strongest protocols whilst also providing a rational hedge for risk during the nascent development of digital money.

 As **Bitcoin**  continues to assert it's market dominance, it is the correct benchmark against which competitors must be compared.
-The following article is the first of three parts and the culmination of a number of months study into **Decred** from a data driven, first principles perspective.

-This is the first of three papers to compare the performance of **Decred** and **Bitcoin** across the following key value metrics:
+The following article is the first of a three part study into **Decred** from a data driven and first principles perspective.
+The series aims to critically compare the performance of **Decred** and **Bitcoin** across the following value metrics:

-1. Monetary policy and Scarcity
+1. Monetary policy and Scarcity (this paper)
 2. Cost of Security and Unforgeable Costliness
 3. Governance, User Adoption and Resilience